Pedestrian-Killed-After-Being-Struck-by-Tractor-Trailer-in-Beaufort-County-scaled.

 Location and Roadway Concerns

-The crash occurred in a region frequently used by commuters traveling between Bluffton, Lady’s Island, and surrounding areas.
-Roads such as Bluffton Parkway, Sea Island Parkway, Lady’s Island Drive, and US 21 connect to U.S. Highway 17, creating a complex traffic environment.
+The crash happened in a busy area used by commuters traveling between Bluffton, Lady’s Island, and nearby regions.
+Roads like Bluffton Parkway, Sea Island Parkway, Lady’s Island Drive, and US 21 connect to U.S. Highway 17.
+Together, they create a complex and high-traffic environment.
+These roads do not support pedestrian travel, especially at night.
+Poor lighting, fast-moving vehicles, and heavy truck traffic increase the risk of pedestrian crashes.

-The Role of the South Carolina Highway Patrol
+Role of the South Carolina Highway Patrol

 Traffic Safety and Pedestrian Risk